igarrison/chef-cookbooks/snekmon/README.md

 80.7,80.7,80.7,80.7,80.7,83.5,84.8,85.9
 ```

-You do not need to put a grafana or other dashboard in front of graphite, however as you can see below it can make for some pretty dashboards which you can dynamically zoom around in:
+If you do put grafana in front of graphite you can see it can make for some pretty dashboards:
 ![Alt text](https://github.com/igarrison/chef-cookbooks/blob/master/snekmon/images/grafana_dashboard.png "Grafana Dashboard front end for Graphite to visualize Reptile Environmentals")

 Additional Notes on Probes